poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 m = m == d ?
 0 : m; // OR, less portably: m = m & -((signed)(m - d) >> s);
 ```

-This method of finding modulus division by an integer that is one less
-than a power of 2 takes at most O(lg(N)) time, where N is the number of
-bits in the numerator (32 bits, for the code above).
+This method of finding modulus division by an integer that is one less than a power of 2 takes at most O(lg(N)) time, where N is the number of bits in the numerator (32 bits, for the code above).
 The number of operations is at most 12 + 9 * ceil(lg(N)).

-The tables may be removed if you know
-the denominator at compile time; just extract the few relevent entries
-and unroll the loop.
+The tables may be removed if you know the denominator at compile time; just extract the few relevent entries and unroll the loop.
 It may be easily extended to more bits.

-It finds the result by summing the values in base (1 << s) in parallel.
-First every other base (1 << s) value is added to the previous one.
-Imagine that the result is written on a piece of paper.
-Cut the paper
-in half, so that half the values are on each cut piece.
-Align the values
-and sum them onto a new piece of paper.
-Repeat by cutting this paper
-in half (which will be a quarter of the size of the previous one)
-and summing, until you cannot cut further.
-After performing lg(N/s/2)
-cuts, we cut no more; just continue to add the values and put the result
-onto a new piece of paper as before, while there are at least two s-bit
-values.
+It finds the result by summing the values in base `(1 << s)` in parallel.
+First every other base `(1 << s)` value is added to the previous one.Imagine that the result is written on a piece of paper.
+Cut the paper in half, so that half the values are on each cut piece.
+Align the values and sum them onto a new piece of paper.
+Repeat by cutting this paper in half (which will be a quarter of the size of the previous one) and summing, until you cannot cut further.
+After performing `lg(N/s/2)` cuts, we cut no more; just continue to add the values and put the result onto a new piece of paper as before, while there are at least two s-bit values.

 Devised by Sean Anderson, August 20, 2001.
-A typo was spotted by
-Randy E. Bryant on May 3, 2005 (after pasting the code, I had later
-added "unsinged" to a variable declaration).
-As in the previous hack,
-I mistakenly commented that we could alternatively assign
-`m = ((m + 1) & d) - 1;` at the end, and Don Knuth corrected
-me on April 19, 2006 and suggested
-`m = m & -((signed)(m - d) >> s)`.
-On June 18, 2009 Sean Irvine proposed a change that used
-`((n >> s) & M[s])` instead of
-`((n & ~M[s]) >> s)`,
-which typically requires fewer operations because the M[s] constant is already
-loaded.
+A typo was spotted by Randy E. Bryant on May 3, 2005 (after pasting the code, I had later added "unsinged" to a variable declaration).
+As in the previous hack, I mistakenly commented that we could alternatively assign `m = ((m + 1) & d) - 1;` at the end, and Don Knuth corrected me on April 19, 2006 and suggested `m = m & -((signed)(m - d) >> s)`.
+On June 18, 2009 Sean Irvine proposed a change that used `((n >> s) & M[s])` instead of `((n & ~M[s]) >> s)`, which typically requires fewer operations because the M[s] constant is already loaded.

 <hr>

 <a name="IntegerLogObvious">
-### Find the log base 2 of an integer with the MSB N set in O(N) operations
-(the obvious way)
+### Find the log base 2 of an integer with the MSB N set in O(N) operations (the obvious way)
 </a>

 ```c
 unsigned int v; // 32-bit word to find the log base 2 of